Erastuskanyatta/Streams-in-Java/index.md

 Imperative programming is a style of programming where we have a statement that specifies how the number of books should be counted.

-We use the ' Streams' to process the collection of data in a declarative/ functional programming approach.
+We use the `Streams` to process the collection of data in a declarative/ functional programming approach.
 Functional programming brings in some additional concepts.

 Add the code snippet below after the `count++` increment in the main class.
 The snippet is written in a functional programming approach.